Linux Bash provides a lot of useful features and commands. Pipe or

 - STDIN (0) Standard input where command reads from.
 In bash default is bash shell

 - STDOUT (1) Standard output where command output written.
 In bash default output is bash shell generally.

 - STDERR (2) Standard error where command errors are written.

-Pipe will redirect the command STDOUT or standard output into the given next command STDIN or standard input.
-Syntax is like below.
-In this example COMMAND1 output will be feed into COMMAND2 as input.
+The pipe will redirect the command STDOUT or standard output into the given next command STDIN or standard input.
+The syntax is like below.
+In this example, COMMAND1 output will be feed into COMMAND2 as input.

 COMMAND1 | COMMAND2

 Now let’s make a simple example.
 We will use

 In the previous example, we have used only one pipe but we can use multiple pipes without a problem to make things better.
 We just put them in a string like below.
 In this example, we will pipe commands

 $ cat names.txt | sort | grep "a"

 Pipe To Grep Command